How is the Trekking in Nepal?

 I’m a slow walker, and I’m concerned that I might hold the group back

 This is a common misconception, but it’s not so.
-The day group members often string out and there will usually be a gap between the first to arrive and the last.
+The day group members often string out, and there will usually be a gap between the first to arrive and the last.
 Meal breaks are planned to take into account this variation in walking speed so that everyone has time to catch up and regroup.
 You walk at your own pace and stop to rest when you feel like it.
 There will be always someone from the staff nearby to ensure your safety and guide you to your destination.
 We have designed the trekking days so that your walking is enjoyable and safe.
 The companionship of other trekkers and staff provides great company and many memorable events.
 Be prepared to make friends!

-The safe water to drink
+Safe water to drink

-All water along the trail needs purification.
-This can be done several ways and you will likely see them all during your trek.
-Boiled water is the most common form of treatment, but you will see filtration units.
-It is a good recommendation that you also bring your own water treatment if you have concerns.
-Iodine tablets are tried and true but some people find they can cause mild stomach upset.
-A great option is to bring your own filter such as the First Need.
-This unit is fast and easy and can handle virtually anything you put through it and turn out a perfect cup of water.
-It has the advantage that if you want a cold drink along the trail that you can pump out of any of the clear mountain streams.
-These days Steripen is becoming popular for easy and safe to use.
-Bottled water is available everywhere but the environmental issue this is creating is becoming a serious issue.
+All water along the trekking trail requires purification, and this can be done in several ways.
+You’ll likely see all of them during your trek.
+Boiled water is the most common form of treatment, but you will also encounter filtration units.
+It’s highly recommended that you bring your own water treatment methods.
+Iodine tablets are effective but can sometimes cause mild stomach upset and an unpleasant taste.
+A great alternative is to bring your own filter, such as the First Need.
+This unit is fast, easy to use, and capable of handling almost anything, providing a perfect cup of water.
+It also has the advantage of allowing you to pump water from any of the clear mountain streams if you’re craving a cold drink along the trail.
+These days, Steripen is becoming increasingly popular for its ease of use and safety.
+While bottled water is available everywhere, the environmental impact is becoming a serious issue.
+To minimize the environmental impact, we discourage buying bottled water.
+In large cities like Kathmandu or Pokhara, you’ll also need to treat your water or use bottled water.
+Most hotels provide bottled water in your room.

 Communication facility on the trek